What is Brazing? – its Diagram, Types, & How it Works

 Braze alloys are typically available as ribbons, rods, powder, cream, wire, and preforms.
 The application determines if the filler material is pre-placed at the desired location or applied during the heating process.

-In manual brazing, rod or wire forms filler metals are used due to the fact that they are easier to apply.
-There is multiple choice to be made when trying to carry out brazing as the filler materials are of different types.
-It is selected depending on the operation.
-So, the following listed below are the type of filler materials used in brazing;
+In manual brazing, rod or wire forms of filler metals are used due to the fact that they are easier to apply.
+There are multiple choices to be made when trying to carry out brazing, as the filler materials are of different types.

 • Aluminum-silicon